 In order to evaluate the geometric construction and the selection of the material with regard to the loads, two different load cases are created that are intended to reflect real situations.
-The two load cases are:

-- 1. Loading of the front right corner of the gondola with a force of approx. 235 N - 2.
-Loading of the toothed coupling with a force of approx. 22 N

-The force of the second load case (figure 47) results from the maximum torque of the servomotor of approx. 0,22 Nm and the pitch circle diameter of the gear wheel attached to it of 10 mm.
-Figure 41 shows the direction of the force vector from the 1st load case.
+The two load cases are: 1.
+Loading of the front right corner of the gondola with a force of approx. 235 N 2.
+Loading of the toothed coupling with a force of approx. 22 N The force of the second load case (figure 44) results from the maximum torque of the servomotor of approx. 0,22 Nm and the pitch circle diameter of the gear wheel attached to it of 10 mm.
+The figure 38 shows the direction of the force vector from the 1st load case.
 It acts perpendicular to the axis of the radius of the corner and at a 45° angle to the adjacent side walls of the gondola.
-This direction of loading is particularly unfavourable for the structure.
+This direction of loading is particularly unfavorable for the structure.

 It is pointed out that individual components of the original structure are neglected in the analysis.
 On the one hand, the electronic components, since they were deliberately integrated into the design in such a way that they experience little to no stress when deformed, and also because no information is available about their mechanical properties.
 On the other hand, the envelope is not taken into account because, as with the electronic components, there is no information on the mechanical properties.
-Furthermore, isotropic material behaviour was assumed.
+Furthermore, isotropic material behavior was assumed.
 However, whether a material is isotropic is influenced, among other things, by the manufacturing process.
 Since no exact information is available in this regard either, this influence is neglected.

-Figure 41: Isometric view of the stress analysis scaled to the maximum stress with the applied load
+Figure 38: Isometric view of the stress analysis scaled to the maximum stress with the applied load are located at these points.

-In Figure 42 the loaded corner of the nacelle is shown in the foreground.
-Stress concentrations can be seen at the upper edge, which can be easily explained by the notches there.
-The maximum stresses are located at these points.
 This means that if the load increases at this point, there is a high probability that the material will fail.
 In addition, elastic deformations can be seen with a scaling of 1:1.